* Customer Airbus voices fears over "shorter term" investor

 "Under Melrose, shareholders and customers will be able to enjoy a considered and longer term process of value creation, investment and business enhancement," Miller said in an emailed statement.

-A Melrose spokeswoman said the company would meet Airbus officials in two weeks' time, dismissing a claim from two people close to Airbus that Melrose had canceled a meeting.
+A Melrose spokeswoman said the company would meet Airbus officials in two weeks' time, dismissing a claim from two people close to Airbus that Melrose had cancelled a meeting.

 "We look forward to meeting them and explaining our credentials to run GKN in the better interests of customers than current management," she said.